RaduStoicescu/TensorFlow-in-small-bites/README.md

 # TensorFlow small bites

 TensorFlow has a steep learning curve.
 Most tutorials do a lot of work with very few lines of code.
 Even after understanding the code and math, I find myself unable to create new code from scratch.
-"TODO: Write your code bellow" approach in tutorials and Online Classes doesen't help me much.
+"TODO: Write your code bellow" approach in tutorials and online classes doesen't help me much.

 I created this tutorial to help myself learn.
 It is meant to reinforce basic concepts and make sure there are no gaps left unfilled.